 Fighting Your Charges

 Due to public pressure and media attention, judges are unlikely to be lenient in DUI cases where individuals plead guilty; therefore, hiring an experienced and affordable DUI lawyer is more important than ever.
-The DUI defense attorneys at Kohn & Yager win more cases where individuals are charged with DUI than any other law firm in the State of Georgia.
+The DUI defense attorneys at The Turner Firm, LLC win more cases where individuals are charged with DUI than any other law firm in the State of Georgia.
 An attorney is always available, 24/7, to talk with you and to answer any questions you may have.